Swapnil5444/Employee-Database-cpp/README.md

 🎯 Objectives

-To demonstrate C++ and MySQL database connectivity using the MySQL C API.
+1.To demonstrate C++ and MySQL database connectivity using the MySQL C API.

-To perform basic CRUD operations (Create, Read, Update, Delete) on employee records.
+2.To perform basic CRUD operations (Create, Read, Update, Delete) on employee records.

-To understand query construction, error handling, and resource management in a database-connected environment.
+3.To understand query construction, error handling, and resource management in a database-connected environment.

-To offer a lightweight and educational example for students and developers learning database integration at a low level.
+4.To offer a lightweight and educational example for students and developers learning database integration at a low level.

 🏗️ System Architecture

 1. Database Layer

 Database Name: payroll_db